 For the 2022-2023 academic year: Sophomores are eligible to enroll in 1818 courses in certain circumstances, to include sequenced 1818 courses in mathematics (College Algebra, Pre-Calculus, Calculus I, Calculus II, Calculus III) and foreign languages (courses numbered 1010 or above).
 Sophomores may be approved by 1818 Partners to enroll if the students have:

 - a minimum 3.5 GPA on a 4.0 scale and

 - completed the pre-requisite course(s) with a grade(s) of “B” or higher and

 - provide a signed letter of recommendation from the principal and guidance counselor attesting to the student’s suitability to take this course for college credit and

 - provide written permission from a parent or legal guardian and

 - electronic approval of the 1818 course instructor or 1818 Partner Coordinator

-Freshmen are not eligible to enroll in 1818 courses.
+For the 2022-2023 academic year: Freshmen will not eligible to enroll in 1818 courses.